Loans

 • Federal Direct Graduate PLUS Loan

-Eligibility Requirements: The Grad PLUS Loan is available to all credit-worthy students who submitted a FAFSA, regardless of financial need.
-To be approved, you must not have an adverse credit history.
-If you are denied a Graduate PLUS loan because of adverse credit, you may reapply with a credit-worthy cosigner.
-If there are documented extenuating circumstances related to your credit history, you may also appeal the denial.
+To be approved for the Graduate PLUS loan, you must not have an adverse credit history.
+Students who are denied a Graduate PLUS loan because of adverse credit may reapply with a credit-worthy cosigner.
+If there are documented extenuating circumstances related to your credit history, you may appeal the denial by submitting documentation to the Department of Education.

 Conditions that result in an adverse credit history include: